Darfield, New Zealand

 Darfield is the main town between Christchurch and the West Coast region.
 It is often called "The township under the nor'west arch" in reference to a characteristic weather phenomenon that often creates an arch of cloud in an otherwise clear sky to the west of the township.
-This is caused by the condensation of water particles channelled upwards over the Southern Alps / Kā Tiritiri o te Moana.
+This is caused by the condensation of water particles channelled upwards over the Southern Alps.

 Darfield lies in the Malvern district's arable and pastoral farming area.
 It is a gateway to the scenic Waimakariri and Rakaia rivers and the Southern Alps, and is also a popular lift-off place for hot air ballooning.

-Darfield is located around the former junction of the railway lines coming from Christchurch and going to Whitecliffs (where coal was mined) and Springfield and on to the West Coast.
+Darfield is located around the former junction of the railway lines coming from Christchurch and going to Whitecliffs (where coal was mined), and Springfield, and on to the West Coast.

 History

-Darfield was first known as White Cliffs Junction it was renamed in 1879 as Horndon Junction, which was changed to avoid confusion with Hornby [railway] Junction (close by in Christchurch).
+Darfield was first known as White Cliffs Junction, but was then renamed in 1879 to Horndon Junction.
+This name was changed again to avoid confusion with Hornby [railway] Junction (close by in Christchurch).

-Darfield acquired its name from John Jebson who named it after the village in Yorkshire, England.
+Darfield acquired its name from John Jebson, who named it after the village in Yorkshire, England.
 The name refers to a field frequented by deer.

 A stone mill for grinding flour was built in 1887.
 It was powered by the Selwyn County Council's water race.

+2000s–present

-A magnitude 7.1 earthquake occurred near Darfield at 4:35 am on 4 September 2010, causing widespread damage to both the town and to surrounding areas including the city of Christchurch.
+A magnitude 7.1 earthquake occurred near Darfield at 4:35 am on 4 September 2010, causing widespread damage to both the town and to surrounding areas, including the city of Christchurch.

-Fonterra invested $500 million in a milk processing plant which was opened in 2013 in Darfield.
-This includes the world's largest dryer which is used in the process to make instant wholemilk powder.
+Fonterra invested $500 million in a milk processing plant, which was opened in 2013 in Darfield.
+This includes the world's largest dryer, which is used in the process to make instant whole milk powder.